-- Commit to do their own work at all times without using unauthorized material or resources;
+- Commit to doing their own work at all times without using unauthorized material or resources;

-- Turn in one’s own work and never allow someone else to write any part of a paper or exam;
+- Submit their own work and never allow someone else to write any part of a paper or exam;

-- Sharing specific information after taking the exam about the exam with others who have not yet taking the exam;
+- Not share specific information about an exam with others who have not yet taken the exam;

-- Violating the intentions or spirit of the DIS Honor Code in any way.
+- Not violate the intentions or spirit of the DIS Honor Code in any way.